2017/18 Tax year – employers’ checklist

 Forms P11D and payrolling of benefits in kind

-can be included in payrolling from 6 April 2017.
-It is expected to be compulsory to payroll company car and fuel benefits from 6 April 2018.
-You must register for voluntary payrolling before the start of a tax year, so may wish to take action now to be ready for the year commencing on 6 April 2018.
+You must register for voluntary payrolling before the start of a tax year, so may wish to take action now to be ready for the year commencing on 6 April 2019.
 Registration automatically continues for subsequent years until 5 April following deregistration.

 General advice and help